 The Statement of Financial Position is presented on a liquidity basis.
 Assets and liabilities are presented in decreasing order of liquidity and are not distinguished between current and non-current.
 All balances are expected to be recovered or settled within 12 months, except for financial assets and liabilities at fair value through profit or loss and net assets attributable to unitholders.
 The amount expected to be recovered or settled within 12 months in relation to these balances cannot be reliably determined.

-As this annual financial report is the Fund's first annual financial report, there is no comparative financial information and the principle accounting policies applied in the preparation of these financial statements are set out below.
+The principal accounting policies applied in the preparation of these financial statements are set out below.

 Compliance with IFRS

 The financial report complies with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board.